 Clear screens and privacy boards will not be used in outdoor classrooms.
-We have considered indoor spaces in our offices and classrooms where privacy boards and clear screens could be practicable but have generally opted to reconfigure these spaces to maximize physical distancing and minimize occupancy.
+Under Outbreak conditions, we may consider barriers in indoor spaces in our offices and classrooms where privacy boards and clear screens could be practicable, but will generally utilize space reconfigurion, physical distancing, and occupancy minimization.
 In special cases where proximity seems desirable, we will use clear screens to maintain safety.
 We will continue to update our spaces in response to updated guidance.